What would it mean to legalise civil partnerships for all?

 Getting married has been a long-standing tradition for thousands of years.
 The number of people getting married nowadays is rapidly reducing and more and more people are divorcing.
 It is thought that one of the reasons for the changing attitudes towards marriage may be linked to religion and therefore if couples are able to enter a civil partnership instead, more people would do so.
 This would reduce the number of cohabiting couples who often think they have more rights than they do.

 If you are seeking more information about the rights you have as a married couple, a civil partnership or cohabiting couple, contact Lawson-West’s Family Law Team today who will happily advise you.
-You can visit any of our three offices and your initial appointment is free.
+You can visit any of our three offices for an initial no-obligation appointment.
 Call 0116 212 1000 to contact our Leicester Office, for Market Harborough call 01858 445 480 or 0116 212 1080 for Wigston.
 Alternatively, complete an online contact form and we will contact you directly.